GazzolaLab/MiV-OS/docs/tutorial/signal_processing.md

 ### 2.1 Filter Collection

-[Here](../api/signal:signal filter) is the list of provided filters.
 All filters are directly `Callable`, taking `signal` and `sampling_rate` as parameters.
 To define a multiple filters together, we provide [`FilterCollection`](miv.signal.filter.FilterCollection) that execute multiple filters in a series.